Phone: 0161 214 1500

 R v PM (2019): This defendant pleaded guilty to four offences of possession of counterfeit notes with intent, two offences of tendering counterfeit currency, two offences of assaulting a police constable and a number of driving matters.
 The defendant received a sentence of two years imprisonment.
-The case was covered by Daily Post.
+The case was covered in the Daily Post.

 R v BM (2019): Defendant acquitted after trial of possession of a firearm, the client having pleaded guilty to possession of firearm ammunition and not guilty to possession of a shot gun.